BODE v ROSEVILLE SCHOOL DISTRICT

 We do not read the act to permit that construction.

 The quoted section of the act guarantees continuing tenure as a classroom teacher to a teacher who, once having satisfactorily completed the required period of probation, assumes administrative duties under a contract that specifically precludes that teacher from attaining tenure as an administrator.
-The purpose of this provision is to assure *539 that a tenured classroom teacher who assumes administrative duties under such a contract does not forfeit thereby the right to return to the classroom as a tenured teacher upon termination of the administrative duties.
-Preservation of these tenure rights, however, is made expressly dependent upon completion of the probationary period as a classroom teacher before entering into the contract for administrative duties.
+The purpose of this provision is to assure

-Bode's alternative claim that his service for more than two years as superintendent in either Clintondale or Roseville School Districts constituted fulfillment of the required probationary periods as a classroom teacher is at odds with the express language of MCL 38.91.
-In neither school district did he first attain tenure as a classroom teacher before entering into the contract as superintendent which precluded attaining tenure as superintendent.
-Consequently, the plain language of the statute precludes the result he urges upon this Court.
+Bode‘s alternative claim that his service for more than two years as superintendent in either Clintondale or Roseville School Districts constituted fulfillment of the required probationary periods as a classroom teacher is at odds with the express language of

-In addition, Bode's claim that his work as an administrator in the office of Superintendent of Schools constituted probationary service for the award of tenure as a classroom teacher is at odds with the manifest legislative purpose in conditioning classroom teacher tenure upon a period of probation.
-We have recently declared the purpose of this probationary period to be:
+In addition, Bode‘s claim that his work as an administrator in the office of Superintendent of Schools constituted probationary service for the award of tenure as a classroom teacher is at odds with the manifest legislative purpose in conditioning classroom teacher tenure upon a period of probation.
+We have recently declared the purpose of this probatiоnary period to be:

-"[T]o afford a trial period during which a controlling board may make a subjective determination of whether a certain teacher satisfies that district's particular needs and policy."
-Lipka v Brown City Community Schools (On Rehearing), 403 Mich.
-554, 558-559; 271 NW2d 771 (1978).
+“[T]o afford a trial period during which a controlling board may make a subjective determination of whether a certain teacher satisfies that district‘s particular needs and policy.”
+Lipka v Brown City Community Schools (On Rehearing), 403 Mich 554, 558-559; 271 NW2d 771 (1978).

 The board‘s ability to assemble a staff of skilled classroom teachers is dependent in large part upon such a period of evaluation.
 Manifestly, an individual‘s qualifications as a classroom teacher cannot be evaluated, indeed even discovered, while he is serving in the administrative capacity of superintendent during the applicable probationary period.
 Competence in performing administrative duties does not necessarily indicate competence in the very different world of the classroom.
 Consequently, it would serve no logical purpose to award tenure as a classroom teacher to one who has served solely in an administrative capacity.
 We think it is the Legislature‘s purpose to afford school boards the opportunity during the statutory probationary period to evaluate a “teacher” acting in the capacity for which tenure is sought, either as classroom teacher, administrator, or other capacity.